flexo82/lightning-guides/fee-management.md

 The Fee Rate is denominated micro-statoshis, `1 satoshi = 1.000.000 micro-satoshis` and is proportional to the size of the transaction.
 This means if you route a transaction of 100.000 satoshis, you will earn 1,100 satoshis.

+This fee structure seems good, right?!
+Its cheap and you earn a few sats when routing transactions.
+Well, my mission was to help the network and lightning can route anything from large multi-million sats transaction to transaction of only a few sats.
+In order to route micro-transaction of a few sats, it does not make sense to have a base fee of 1 satoshi.
+On a 5 satoshi transaction, that would be a 20% fee.

+Making a long story short, i ended up at the conclusion at keeping a low Base Fee would allow micro as well as macro transaction and then trying to earn a little satoshis on the Fee Rate.
+I searched far and wide for something to help me balance the Fee Rate automatically so i did not have to manually do that all the time.
+There are multiple tools out there that can help and i eventually settled on using [charge-lnd](https://github.com/accumulator/charge-lnd) and cron.
+Its an easy to use command-line tool that can balance your channels based on a configuration.